alejoacosta74/ethereum-farming-example/README.md

 $ npm run start
 ```

+To use the Web DeFi APP go to http://localhost:3000/ in your browser

 ## Dependencies

 You will need to install MetaMask in your browser in order to interact with the React Web App!!